romeorizzi/TALight/README.md

 Whatever is your platform (Linux, Mac, Windows, ...) the [Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) of the [Git Community](https://git-scm.com/community) will give you the best updated instructions on how to install this game changer on your machine.
 If your are a Windows user, we limit ourselves to remark their suggestion to get the command line version of git as well as the GUI ("We’ll learn more about those things a little later, but suffice it to say they’re things you want.").

-Even if you do not make any other more advanced use of git, having it installed will simplify other steps in the installation process to follow and, more importantly, will allow you to better connect to this repo or other reports (possibly of TAlight problems).
+Even if you do not make any other more advanced use of git, having it installed will simplify other steps in the installation process to follow and, more importantly, will allow you to better connect to this repo or other reports (possibly of TALight problems).
 Even if you do not intend to contribute to their ongoing development, this means that it will be easy for you to maintain updated your local version of their contents and get the new exercises and/or features currently under development.
 To get the updates just launch the command

 ```t
 git pull